China PMI survey shows growth reviving, but uneven

-An official PMI survey of China’s non-manufacturing sectors also ticked up, to 55.6 in November from 55.5 in October, led by expanded activity in construction services.
-But growth in air and rail transport and food and beverages both slowed.

-While a recovery in growth appears possible, there are troubling signs that China is still relying too much on state-led investment rather than the more dynamic private sector.
+The official manufacturing purchasing managers’ index (PMI) rose to a 7-month high of 50.6 in November from 50.2 in October, the National Bureau of Statistics (NBS) said on Saturday, following on a preliminary private sector survey that showed factory activity reviving to a 13-month high.

+The weekend results came ahead of the release on Monday of the statistics bureau’s survey of the non-manufacturing sector, and by HSBC’s final PMI reading for last month.

-Growth accelerated for large firms for the third month in a row, but medium and smaller companies saw a retrenchment, with the decline more pronounced for the smaller firms, the NBS said in a not accompanying its official manufacturing PMI survey.
+While growth accelerated for large firms for a third straight month, medium and smaller companies saw a retrenchment, with the decline more pronounced for smaller firms, the NBS said.

-“The improving numbers are mostly because of government investment,” said Dong Xian‘an, economist with Peking First Advisory, referring to the official PMI.

-“From the second quarter the government has unleashed a lot of projects, and that has started to be felt in the economy, but it’s not a very healthy recovery yet.”
+“Much activity is emanating from the state sector, with infrastructure projects driving growth.
+In China’s relatively closed economic system, this means that activity levels can be sustained,” wrote Xianfang Ren and Alistair Thornton of IHS Global Insight.

-Government intervention to mask debt problems where they do appear runs the risk of a socialization of losses, the IHS Global Insight analysts warned.
+Government intervention to paper over debt problems where they do appear runs the risk of a socialization of losses, the IHS Global Insight analysts warned.

 “Production can continue (hence contributing to GDP), and employment can remain tight.
 Our fear, therefore, is that whilst activity is resuming, economic efficiency is declining.
 This has negative longer-term consequences.”

-Overall, China’s economic health has improved since September, with an array of indicators from factory output to retail sales and investment showing Beijing’s pro-growth policies are starting to gain traction.
+Overall, China’s economy has improved since September, with an array of indicators from factory output to retail sales and investment showing Beijing’s pro-growth policies are starting to gain traction.

 Output, new orders and new export orders all improved, the official PMI showed, but a sub-index tracking employment deteriorated.
 Private firms generally account for more new jobs than does the state sector.